 Way to go!
 Your company’s sales team is doing great!
 Sales numbers are up, and the future looks brighter than ever.
 There is just one problem.
 All the members of your current sales force are already maxing out their current level of productivity, and it falls on you to fix the issue.
-Don’t worry, we have six ways for you to scale your sales team while minimizing costs, staff and waste.
+Don’t worry.
+We have six ways for you to scale your sales team while minimizing costs, staff, and waste.

 How to Scale Up Your Sales Team Quickly

 Scaling your sales team isn’t easy.
-But when you use these seven tips, you will find you can get the most from both your veteran sales professionals and the newest faces on your team.
+But when you use these seven tips, you will find you can get the most from your veteran sales professionals and the newest faces on your team.

 Develop a Repeatable Sales Process